linusmoreau/todo-list/README.md

 I'm making this project as an upgrade to my current minimalist method of maintaining my to-dos (it is *definitely not* just a .txt file).
 Having a more formalized system for keeping track of my tasks would be a real benefit to **everything**.

+This application will be used by myself, but it's available if you or anyone would like to use it!